Demographics of Chennai

 Chennai, along with Mumbai, Delhi and Kolkata, is one of the few Indian cities that are home to a diverse population of ethno-religious communities.
-According to the 2011 census Chennai then had a total population of 4,681,087 at a density of 26,902 per square kilometre; the sex ratio was 986 and literacy rate was 90.33%.
+According to the 2011 census Chennai then had a total population of 6,748,026 at a density of 15,840 per square kilometre spanning across an area of 426 km²; the sex ratio was 1025 and literacy rate was 90.33%.
 The most widely spoken languages are Tamil and English.
 Hinduism is followed by a majority of the populace followed by Islam and Christianity.
 Sikhism, Jainism, Buddhism and Zoroastrianism are other religions practiced.